 • Lyndon also worked on Clean Air legislation, Water Pollution Control legislation, the Land and Water Conservation Fund, and the Wilderness Act.

 • Dirty Dick got himself into some hot water, but he also cleaned a few things up.
 You know that little organization called the Environmental Protection Agency (EPA)?
-He started it—no big deal.
+He started it.

 • Jimmy and his wife Rosalynn had four children (read: probably drove a gargantuan SUV), so it's not a huge surprise that he worked to improve car fuel efficiency.